-On April 26, 2021, Shared Research updated the report following interviews with the company.
+On April 26, 2021, Shared Research updated the report following interviews with Aeon Delight Co., Ltd.

-On April 9, 2021, the company announced earnings results for full-year FY02/21.
+On April 9, 2021, the company announced earnings results for full-year FY02/21; see the results section for details.

 For previous releases and developments, please refer to the News and topics section.